snap-stanford/GEARS/README.md

 ### Core API Interface

-Using the API, you can (1) reproduce the result in our paper and (2) train your own GEARS model on your perturbation screen using a few lines of code.
+Using the API, you can (1) reproduce the results in our paper and (2) train GEARS on your perturbation dataset using a few lines of code.

 ```python
 from gears import PertData, GEARS